ulysses425/salesforce-beatbox/README.txt

 Compatibility
 =============

-Beatbox supports version 16.0 of the Salesforce Partner Web Services API.
+Beatbox supports versions 16.0 through 19.0 of the Salesforce Partner Web Services API.
 However, the following API calls have not been implemented at this time:

  * convertLead
  * emptyRecycleBin